Can Turbulence Cause a Plane to Crash?

 How Many Planes Have Gone Down Because of Turbulence?

-Turbulence can cause plane crashes, either as the primary reason for an accident or a contributing factor.
+Turbulence can cause a plane to crash, either as the primary reason for an accident or a contributing factor.

 According to the FAA, 234 turbulence accidents occurred from 1980 to 2008 resulting in 298 serious injuries and three fatalities.
 Of those serious injuries, 184 victims were flight attendants and 114 were passengers.
 Of the three fatalities, two were passengers who were not wearing their seat belts while the fasten seatbelt sign was on.
 Most turbulence-related accidents occur at or above 30,000 feet and many are linked to passengers not being securely fastened in their seats.

 In 1966, a British Overseas Airways plane crashed and the tail fin tore apart after experiencing winds in excess of 140 miles per hour.
 In 1968, turbulence tore a wing off a Wien Consolidated Airlines flight in Alaska.
 More recently, in 2009 an Air France flight flew into a storm.
 In an attempt to steer away from inclement weather, the pilot sent the plane into an aerodynamic stall, which caused the plane to crash.
-In that tragedy, a combination of turbulence, airspeed sensor malfunction and most likely pilot error all contributed to the crash.
+In this accident, human error, turbulence, and airspeed sensor malfunction all contributed to the crash.